tidymodels/parsnip/tests/testthat/_snaps/proportional_hazards.md

       proportional_hazards()
     Message
-      parsnip could not locate an implementation for `proportional_hazards` censored regression model specifications using the `survival` engine.
-      The parsnip extension package {censored} implements support for this specification.
-      Please install (if needed) and load to continue.
+      parsnip could not locate an implementation for `proportional_hazards` censored regression model specifications using the `survival` engine. i The parsnip extension package censored implements support for this specification. i Please install (if needed) and load to continue.
     Output
       Proportional Hazards Model Specification (censored regression)